What to know before you go to.... Medjugorje

 Be sure to keep ALL medications in your carry-on bag during your trip in case your suit case should be delayed/lost.

-Keep a separate list of important numbers, i.e. passport, and credit cards, in your luggage, together with a photocopy of your airline tickets and relevant pages of your passport.
+Keep a separate list of important numbers, i.e. passport, and credit cards, in your luggage, together with a copy of your airline e-tickets and relevant pages of your passport.

 Pack a change of clothes (one pair of pants, one shirt, underwear etc.), in case of delay/loss of luggage.